GergelyTimeea/FileWatcherSMB/README.md

         - `FileEventProcessor.cs`: Handles the core logic of batching and processing file system events.

     - **Services/**
+        - `IConnectionFactoryWrapper.cs` and `ConnectionFactoryWrapper.cs`: Provide an abstraction for creating RabbitMQ connections asynchronously.
         - `IRabbitMqProducer.cs` and `RabbitMqProducer.cs`: Interface and implementation for sending messages to RabbitMQ.

     - **Watchers/**